Lojze Slak: Lojze Slak Ensemble

-In 1964, Slak met the group Fantje s Praprotna and together they formed the Lojze Slak Ansamble (Ansambel Lojzeta Slaka).
+In 1964, Slak met the group Fantje s Praprotna and together they formed the Lojze Slak Ensemble.
 The group was active for almost 50 years, creating several evergreen songs, including Čez Gorjance (1965), V dolini tihi je vasica mala (1966), Po dekle (1967) and Mama, prihajam domov (1985).
 Overall, Slak created more than 500 songs and created a branch of music with several hundreds of followers in Slovenia and abroad.

 In 2005, Lojze Slak created an arrangement of a song by a rock group Big Foot Mama, creating a combination of popular folk and rock music, gaining praise from the audiences.
 Both groups performed the song together at several concerts, including at rock festivals.

 In addition to writing music, Slak, a virtuoso on diatonic button accordion, developed several improvements for the instrument, adding extra buttons.
 He was also a promoter of cviček wine, and had his own vineyard.

 Slak died in 2011 in Ljubljana after fighting bone cancer.
 He was buried in Šentvid.
+On 20 October 2018, the Museum of Lojze Slak and Tone Pavček opened in Mirna Peč, where, as part of the first phase, a permanent exhibition on Slaka's life and musical journey is on display, with his entire music collection, artefacts and original accordions.
+May 2019, the museum had already been visited by more than 7,000 fans of Slak's music.